ArcanaFramework/arcana/docs/source/deployment.rst

-Dockerfiles for pipeline images are created using Neurodocker_ and can therefore work with any Debian/Ubuntu or Red-Hat based images (using a value for ``package_manager`` keyword argument of ``"apt"`` for Debian based or ``"yum"`` for Red-Hat based).
+Dockerfiles for pipeline images are created using Neurodocker_ and can therefore work with any Debian/Ubuntu or Red-Hat based images (ensuring that the value for ``base_image>package_manager`` is set to the correct value, i.e.  ``"apt"`` for Debian based or ``"yum"`` for Red-Hat based).
 Arcana installs itself into the Docker image within an Anaconda_ environment named "arcana".
-Therefore, it won't typically conflict with packages on existing Docker images for third-party pipelines unless they are also installed using Anaconda.
+Therefore, it shouldn't conflict with packages on existing Docker images for third-party pipelines.

 Extending the YAML_ format used to define the command configurations, the full configuration required to build an XNAT docker image looks like